Manu-Porto/Go/README.md

 # Go
-Learning to program in Go 'cause my gf forced me to ♡
+Learning to program in Go 'cause Tom asked me to.
+As a good gf, I obey ♡